Baijayant Panda

-Baijayant "Jay" Panda (/or/; born 12 January 1964) is an Indian politician.
+Baijayant Panda is an Indian politician.
 He is the national vice president and spokesperson of the Bharatiya Janata Party (BJP).
 He was a Member of Parliament in the 15th and 16th Lok Sabha from Kendrapara.
 He was also a Member of Parliament in the Rajya Sabha for two terms from 2000 to 2009.

 Elected from the Kendrapara constituency with a BJD ticket, Panda was suspended from the Biju Janata Dal (BJD) party for alleged anti-party activities on 24 January 2018 and resigned from BJD on 28 May 2018.
 He alleged there was a conspiracy against him.
 He joined BJP on 4 March 2019 at New Delhi.

 Political career

 Baijayant Panda began his political journey in 2000 as a member of the Rajya Sabha, representing Odisha under the Biju Janata Dal (BJD).
 He served two consecutive terms in the Rajya Sabha until 2009, where he was known for his active participation in various committees and for advocating for the interests of Odisha at the national level.
 After his tenure in the Rajya Sabha, he was elected to the Lok Sabha from the Kendrapara constituency in Odisha.
 Panda held this position for two terms, from 2009 to 2018.

 In 2018, he was suspended from the BJD for alleged anti-party activities and subsequently resigned from the party.
 On March 4, 2019, Panda joined the Bharatiya Janata Party (BJP), where he was appointed as the party’s National Vice President and Spokesperson.
 He returned to the Lok Sabha in 2024, reclaiming his seat from Kendrapara under the BJP banner, marking a significant comeback in his political career.

 His contributions to public policy have earned him recognition both within and outside his party, making him a prominent figure in Odisha's political landscape.